 In order to become an NP, a number of steps have to be followed first.
 These are:

 - Earning a nursing undergraduate degree.
-This can be done through accelerated programs.
+For students coming from a field other than nursing, this can be done through accelerated programs that include both undergraduate and graduate-level training.

 - Becoming a registered nurse by passing the NCLEX-RN.